Susan prefers to use natural ingredients whenever possible. Buy natural! It is usually cheaper, easier, and greener.

 What Does Fungal Nail Infection Look Like?

 The medical name for fungal nail infection is Onychomycosis.
 The infection is caused by the dermatophyte fungi which also causes athlete's foot, so it is very common to suffer from both these conditions at the same time.
-This fungi likes places that are warm, dark and moist so the inside of sweaty shoes and socks is the perfect environment for it to thrive.
-The fungi gets into and behind the nail and multiplies happily.
+This fungus likes places that are warm, dark, and moist so the inside of sweaty shoes and socks is the perfect environment for it to thrive.
+The fungus gets into and behind the nail and multiplies happily.

-People with athlete’s foot, weakened immune systems or diabetes are more likely to have this condition but it is possible for nearly everyone to suffer with it at one time or another.
+People with athlete’s foot, weakened immune systems or diabetes are more likely to have this condition but it is possible for nearly everyone to suffer from it at one time or another.

 It isn't usually painful, but the nail looks unattractive and will often grow oddly if left untreated which could lead to discomfort when wearing shoes.
 The nail may also come off entirely, and it is possible to have it spread to the fingernails too.

 The longer it is left untreated, the longer it will take to get rid of, so be patient.